kpence/http-profiler/README.md

 # httprofile

-NOTE: This was originally a project for a Cloudflare assignment, but I like this project so I'm reuploading it as a public repo.
+NOTE: This was originally a project for a job application assignment, but I like this project so I'm reuploading it as a public repo.
 I deleted the old commit history because it reveals private information.

 ## Prerequisites